 In shopping ads you can add multiple levels of product groups.
 You can set up to 3 levels of product groups under the "Product groups" tab.
 Product groups further divide your ad groups into subgroups.
 When adding a new level of product groups, you have to select a field from Channable and you have to select which field of your Google Shopping feed this resembles.

 Note I: Only fields that have been sent through your Google Shopping feed can be used as a subdivision field.
-Also make sure the field in your Google Shopping feed contains the same information as in your Shopping Ads setup.
+Also make sure the field in your Shopping feed for Google contains the same information as in your Shopping Ads setup.

 Note II: The higher the level of the subdivisions, the more specific the field should be for the items.
 The field "ID" which is unique for every item, should therefore always be the highest subdivision if it is used (so level #3 if you make use of all three product group levels).